 Monterey was founded in 1770 and has been a part of Spain, Mexico, and the United States.
 One of it’s most famous sights is Cannery Row, once the sardine canning capital of the world.
 But it’s the location right on the bay that makes this city really special to us.
 Monterey Bay is part of a National Marine Sanctuary that protects over 6,000 square statute miles of ocean.
 These protected waters are home to a wide variety of fish and marine life.

 We spent one night in Monterey which isn’t nearly enough, but still enjoyed every minute of it.
 After checking into our hotel we headed to one of our favorite restaurants, Fish Hopper.
 This won’t be the best restaurant you’ve ever been to, but it might just be the only place you can enjoy dinner while watching sea otters play in the ocean below.
+And, it just might be one of the most romantic things to do in Monterey.
 Most of the restaurant is built over the water making it easy to spot otters.
 On this night we were entertained by a mama and baby otter eating their dinner.
 During busy seasons like summer I definitely recommend advanced reservations.

 In the morning we rented kayaks so we could get even closer to the otters.
 Giant kelp forests found in this part of Monterey Bay are home to a variety of fish and marine life, including hundreds of otters.
 After paddling for about five minutes we saw our first otter.
 As protected animals no one is allowed to get too close to them, but even from a safe distance we could observe their movements.
 We then moved on to a group of several otters, wrapped in kelp leaves, still sleeping.
 I’ve been visiting Monterey for a long time and have never seen so many otters in the bay.
 It really was a remarkable sight.